Kankenny/Friday/README.md

 # Friday

-An SaaS productivity platform that allows users to post and view tasks.
+A SaaS productivity platform that allows users to post and view tasks.

 ## Work in progress